 2017 Community and Economic Development Plans:

 You'll apply and integrate your academic knowledge and theoretical concepts in a work setting.
 You'll develop and increase your knowledge about your abilities, goals, and career interests.
 Take a greater responsibility of your education and life by developing more self-reliance, personal styles, values, and beliefs in a manner consistent with becoming a responsible and productive individual.
 You'll expand your awareness of the world beyond the ISU campus by exposing you to a variety of careers available through ISU Extension and Outreach.

 Questions?
-ISU Extension and Outreach regional director supervisors:
+Ask one of the ISU Extension and Outreach regional director supervisors

 Cheryl Heronemus - Region 1

 Molly Hewitt - Region 6

 Former Rising Star Intern?
 Be part of the elite Rising Star Galaxy Club.
 See who's featured plus links to job opportunities and more.